 This recipe has a semi-Louisianian flair hence the sausage.
 However, most Louisianians use andouille sausage which can also be used.

 I used Eckrich sausage for this recipe out of habit.

 As a matter of fact, I eat it for breakfast all of the time and use it for other dishes so I typically have some on hand.

 I love a one-pot meal.
 When I’m trying to relax, the last thing on my mind is washing a bunch of dishes.

-Leftovers can easily be frozen in a gallon zip lock bag.
+Leftovers can easily be frozen in a gallon zip lock bag or Tupperware dish.
 Once you’re ready to eat the beans again, just thaw them, put them in a pot on low heat, reheat and you’re good to go.

-Speaking of seasonings, of course, we all know that beans taste even better the second day when the seasonings have soaked in.
+Speaking of seasonings, the beans taste even better the second day when the seasonings have soaked in.
 I mean talking about good!

 You may also like: